tomhopper/Springboard_introduction/DS1_supplement_U2.md

 8. Check the data type for the *my_names* column and ensure that it is a factor.
 9. Using tidyr, arrange the data in three columns and save the result to a new variable name.
 The columns should be: *my_names*, *variable* and *value*, where *value* contains the values of the numeric columns and *variable* identifies which column the numbers originated from.

+### Pipe operator

+In Unit 3, you will be introduced to the _dplyr_ package and the pipe operator (`%>%`).
+I provide a small preview here to show a broader application of the pipe.

+_dplyr_'s pipe operator is used exclusively with data frames and the _tidyverse_'s extension of the data frame, the _tibble_, but is borrowed from the _magrittr_ package.
+With _magrittr_, the pipe and may be used in all of your code to create code that is easier to both write and read.
+The advantages of the pipe operator are espoused in the [_magrittr_ vignette](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html).

+Borrowing from the vignette, the following sets of code are equivalent.
+The first version is a standard function call, as you will have practiced them in Unit 2:

+	car_data <-
+	  transform(aggregate(. ~ cyl,
+	                      data = subset(mtcars, hp > 100),
+	                      FUN = function(x) round(mean(x, 2))),
+	            kpl = mpg*0.4251)

+As we read this code, we have to build an "outside-in" understanding of what it's doing: "assign to *car_data* the transform of the aggregate data that is the rounded mean of the second column of a subset of *mtcars*, converted to *kpl*."

+The _magrittr_ version uses the same functions, and while less compact, it is easier to read thanks to its top-down flow; we can just read straight through what is done.

+	library(magrittr)

+	car_data <-
+	  mtcars %>%
+	  subset(hp > 100) %>%
+	  aggregate(. ~ cyl, data = ., FUN = . %>% mean %>% round(2)) %>%
+	  transform(kpl = mpg %>% multiply_by(0.4251)) %>%
+	  print

+This might be read as "with *mtcars*, get the subset of records where *hp* is greater than 100, *then* aggregate by calculating the mean, *then* transform the result to *kpl*."